Renater/Jitsi-SAML2JWT/README.md

 - Set `JWT_APP_ID`  with prosody application identifier.
 - To redirect from jitsi to login set the url of this container`TOKEN_AUTH_URL=https://[server_name]/generateToekn?room={room}`

-If you don't use Docker version check with community post [jitsi-meet-tokens-chronicles](https://community.jitsi.org/t/jitsi-meet-tokens-chronicles-on-debian-buster/76756/3).
+If you don't use Docker version, check with community post [jitsi-meet-tokens-chronicles](https://community.jitsi.org/t/jitsi-meet-tokens-chronicles-on-debian-buster/76756/3).